Executive and Artistic Director

 As he leads Cal Performances into the future, Geffen also contributes his expertise to the broader arts community through his participation on a variety of committees.
 He currently serves on the advisory entities for the Chamber Music Society of Lincoln Center’s Bowers Program (previously CMS Two); on the executive committee of the Avery Fisher Artist Program, including the Avery Fisher Career Grant and the Avery Fisher Prize; and on the advisory boards of the Fondazione delli Arti Venezia and the National Advisory Council of the Music Academy of the West.

-Before coming to Cal Performances Geffen was senior director and artistic adviser of Carnegie Hall.
-His responsibilities at Carnegie Hall included overall program planning and thematic development for the entirety of the approximately 160 performances comprising the Carnegie Hall concert season, as well as the creation of a wide range of audience education programs.
+Before joining Cal Performances in 2019, Geffen spent more than two decades as an arts administrator, and many more years as an arts enthusiast.
+Immediately prior to coming to UC Berkeley, he served as senior director and artistic adviser at Carnegie Hall, where he was responsible for the overall program planning and thematic development of the approximately 160 performances that annually comprise the concert season, as well as the creation of a wide range of audience education programs.

-Prior to his appointment at Carnegie Hall in 2007, Geffen was Vice President of Artistic Administration for the St. Louis Symphony Orchestra (2005–07) and Artistic Administrator of the New York Philharmonic (2000–05).
-From January 1998 until September 2000 he was Associate Artistic Administrator for the Aspen Music Festival and School where, beyond his regular scope of activities, he taught courses in music at Colorado Mountain College, hosted a weekly classical music radio show on KAJX, and at age 26 became the Aspen Institute’s youngest-ever seminar moderator in February and March 2000.
+Prior to his appointment at Carnegie Hall in 2007, Geffen was the vice president of artistic administration for the St. Louis Symphony Orchestra (2005–07) and the artistic administrator of the New York Philharmonic (2000–05).
+From January 1998 until September 2000, he was the associate artistic administrator for the Aspen Music Festival and School where, in addition to the scope of his regular activities, he taught courses in music at Colorado Mountain College, hosted a weekly classical music program on KAJX Radio, and, at age 26, became the Aspen Institute’s youngest-ever seminar moderator.

 Read about Jeremy Geffen’s